HR issues facing Franchisees and Small Business Owners

 Finally, when it comes to employing people, whether you’re running your own franchise business or small independent company, there are, of course, mandatory steps you need to follow and regulations to comply with.
 Just tap into the available resources that have been developed to assist all aspiring business owners who intend to employ staff for the first time.

-Below, we summarise some of the key aspects, related to your status as an employer, which you’ll need to consider.
+Below, we summarise some other of the key aspects, related to your status as an employer, which you’ll need to consider.
 After all, start-up business owners often need to deal with HR issues themselves, as they don’t have the luxury of having a dedicated HR department.
 On that note, new franchisees are in a more favourable position, as they can seek guidance on employment matters from the franchise parent company’s HR experts.

 - Employers liability insurance – You can’t hire anyone legally without holding Employers liability insurance.